How Employers Can Help New Parents

 • Financial planning services can help parents reset priorities and budgeting in light of a new addition to the family.
 Parents may also benefit from a retirement planning deep dive.
 Although planning for long-term goals may seem impossible in the midst of such a huge life event, it’s important for parent employees to remember that planning well for their own futures helps ensure the financial future of their children as well.
 No parents want to have to rely on their children financially in old age.
 Making sure that doesn’t happen begins now, and employers can help.

 • Renew new parents’ engagement in overall wellness benefits such as weight loss, exercise, and stress reduction programs.
-If you don’t already, consider offering such programs specifically targeted to parents with children of all ages.
-It’s likely that any parent reentering the workforce has residual COVID-19 related stress to deal with, not just new parents.
+If you don’t already, consider offering such programs to parents with children of all ages, since all parents (not just new parents) have stress to deal with.

 The Takeaway